-Individual player characters may join with others to form Countries.
-A Country is a 'team' of at least four players, with a banner and an Elder tunic (see Banners and Elder Tunics), which has registered with the Secretary.
+Individual player characters may join with others to form countries.
+A country is a 'team' of at least four players, with a banner and an Elder tunic (see Banners and Elder Tunics), which has registered with the Secretary.
 There is no maximum limit to the number of members a Country may have, but they must have a minimum of at least four members.
-To retain Country status at an event, at least four players in surcoats and the Country banner must be checked-in by 1:00 PM

-Countries are free to trade with one another, establish alliances, and even wage war (see Chapter Eight: Land Rules).
+Countries are free to trade with one another, establish alliances, and even wage war (see Chapter Nine: Land Rules).